lucymait/project-4/README.md

 ## Brief

+- Choose to work solo or in a team
-- Build a full-stack app
+- Build a full-stack app, by making your own backend and your own front-end
 - Use a Python Django API, using Django REST Framework to serve your data from a Postgres database
 - Consume your API with a separate front-end, built with React
 - Contain multiple relationships and CRUD functionality